robbert-harms/MDT/docs/_getting_started/single_subject_analysis.rst

 Creating a protocol file
 ------------------------
 As explained in :ref:`concepts_protocol`, MDT stores all the acquisition settings relevant for the analysis in a Protocol file.
-To create one using the command line, you can use the command :ref:`cli_index_mdt-generate-protocol`.
+To create one using the command line, you can use the command :ref:`cli_index_mdt-create-protocol`.
 The most basic usage is to create a protocol file from a b-vec and b-val file:

 .. code-block:: console

-    $ mdt-generate-protocol data.bvec data.bval
+    $ mdt-create-protocol data.bvec data.bval

 which will generate a protocol file named "data.prtcl".
 For a more sophisticated protocol, one can add additional columns using the ``--<column_name> <value>`` syntax.